-7. Teams having a bye 7.1 Teams having the bye will be awarded the maximum number of points (6).
+7. Teams having a bye 7.1 Teams having the bye will be awarded the maximum number of points as allocated by MyCricket.

 8. Player Safety

-8.1 The wearing of helmets is compulsory in both domestic competition and representative matches for the batsman on strike and non-striker in all grades.
+8.1 The wearing of helmets is compulsory in all domestic competitions and representative matches for the batsman on strike and non-striker in all age grades.